AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/password-strength-indicator.md

 ---
-title: PasswordStrengthIndicator widget | Commerce Frontend Development
+title: PasswordStrengthIndicator | Commerce Frontend Development
 description: Learn how to initialize and configure the Adobe Commerce and Magento Open Source PasswordStrengthIndicator widget.
 ---